 As the sun fell, we arrived in front of the Church of Saint Simeon.
-We were instructed to enter in respectful silence and follow behind our guide up to the alter.
-Afterwards, we’d discuss the importance of our visit in the square.
+We were instructed to enter in respectful silence and follow behind our guide up to the altar.
+Afterward, we’d discuss the importance of our visit to the square.

 The Chest of Saint Simeon

-As we made our way up to the alter in a quiet procession, we came upon the sarcophagus with its two red velvet curtains drawn open.
-Inside was the 2,000 year old mummified remains of St. Simeon.
+As we made our way up to the altar in a quiet procession, we came upon the sarcophagus with its two red velvet curtains drawn open.
+Inside was the 2,000-year-old mummified remains of St. Simeon.

 Once a year, on the patron’s day of October 8th, the chest is opened and the Saint is on display for only one week.
 The sarcophagus is noted to be one of the finest from medieval Europe.
 The opulent silver chest was made in 1380 by one of the most skilled goldsmiths at the time.
 The engravings feature the legends and miracles surrounding St. Simeon.
 This sarcophagus is also protected by UNESCO.